antonmaximus/states/README.md

 When a user types in on the search input, the JavaScript code will make an AJAX request to the server.
-The PHP server will find corresponding matches from its JSON file and return the results to the client-side to be displayed on the screent.
+The PHP server will find corresponding matches from its JSON file and return the results to the client-side to be displayed on the screen.
 The user can then choose from the displayed results using a mouse click, up/down arrow key, or return key.

+In addition, the user can also directly click on a state in the image.
+This will provide the information of the state right away.

 **Technologies Used:**